 The dead heat of the summer is upon us and if you live in certain parts of the country you’re most likely feeling the dreadful effects of the debilitating heat.

-There are many different ways to refer to illness from the heat; heatstroke, heat rash, heat exhaustion and others.
+There are many different ways to refer to illness from the heat; heart stroke, heat rash, heat exhaustion and others.
 The reason it is so important to understand these conditions is because they are more common than we tend to think and they’re more serious than people think they are.

 Also, once you have an issue with the heat such as heat exhaustion or heat stroke you are more susceptible to it in the future and should really stay out of the extreme heat.

-This causes your body temperature to rise considerably and this is considered an emergency situation and emergency medical care is needed.
+This causes your body temperature to rise considerably and this is considered an emergency situation and emergency medical care are needed.